3UR/sinatra-template/README.md

 > Development
 1. Clone this repository.
 2. Install dependencies by running `cd src && bundle install`.
-3. Run the application using `ruby main.rb`.
+3. Run the application using `cd scripts && bash ./run_dev.sh` or on Windows `cd scripts && run_dev.bat`.

 > Production **ONLY WORKS ON LINUX**
 1. Clone this repository.